When Words Fall Short,

 How Music Therapy Works

-- Shifts the brain from stress to rest mode
+- It helps the brain shift from stress mode to rest mode

 Who Benefits from Music Therapy